-- Teach individual and small groups of students requiring learning support. - Write an IEP for each student receiving learning support. - Offer advice to subject teachers and other departments on employing differentiated teaching methods and resources in their subject teaching - Liaise with certain professionals when requested by management - To promote numeracy/literacy initiatives
+- Teach individual and small groups of students requiring learning support. - Support the main teacher in a mainstream class setting by assisting students having difficulty with the subject and by providing appropriately challenging work to the more able students. - Prepare plans for these students. - Offer advice to subject teachers and other departments on employing differentiated teaching methods and resources in their subject teaching - Liaise with certain professionals when requested by management - To promote numeracy/literacy initiatives